 Filing Requirements for Highway Use Tax

-If you have been issued a certificate of registration (C of R) you must file a highway use tax (HUT) return even if no tax is due, or even if another person will pay any tax due on the use of the vehicle operated under the C of R. Note: This does not apply to a highway use tax trip C of R requested when a carrier will only occasionally operate a motor vehicle in New York State (see TB-HU-116, Certificate of Registration - Trip Certificate).
+If you have been issued a highway use tax (HUT) or automotive fuel carrier certificate of registration (C of R) you must file a HUT return even if no tax is due, or even if another person will pay any tax due on the use of the vehicle operated under the C of R. Note: This does not apply to a highway use tax trip C of R requested when a carrier will only occasionally operate a motor vehicle in New York State (see TB-HU-116, Certificate of Registration - Trip Certificate).
 There are two ways to file:

 You may Web File your HUT return.
 Benefits include:

 - automatic calculation of amounts due,

 - direct payment from your bank account, and

 - instant confirmation.